 Now you will be at the field to find the activity (certificate or rating) you just tested.
 Uncheck the “common activities” box to open the filter (so you see all the possible credit activities) and click “search.”

-Scroll down through the amazing variety of courses and find “initial certification” for the certificate or rating you just tested and over on the left click “select” to give credit.
+Scroll down through the amazing variety of courses and find the correct endorsement or course you completed and select it on the left (click “select”) to give credit.
+The hyperlink will show specifics if you are not sure.

 OK last step!
 Here you add the date, and either take the credit for the flight or not (your choice since you did the test but not the training…either works) then hit the “give credit” button.